 Sarah W. Cooley

-Sarah was our lab’s first Ph.D. to graduate from the Department of Earth, Environmental and Planetary Sciences at Brown University, where she was funded by an NSF Graduate Research Fellowship.
-Her research investigates dynamic environmental change in the Arctic using satellite remote sensing.
-Sarah has studied shorefast sea ice, terrestrial surface water dynamics, river ice breakup and Greenland ice sheet hydrology, and has conducted fieldwork in Greenland, Northern Canada and Alaska.
-She is also an education and research ambassador for Planet Labs and has developed new methods for hydrologic remote sensing using high resolution CubeSat imagery.
-Prior to her time at Brown, Sarah received her BS in Geophysics from the University of North Carolina as a Morehead-Cain Scholar and an MPhil in Polar Studies from the Scott Polar Research Institute at the University of Cambridge as a Gates Cambridge Scholar.
-Starting in 2021 she will be Assistant Professor of Geography, University of Oregon.
+Dr. Sarah Cooley was our first Ph.D. student to graduate from the Department of Earth, Environmental and Planetary Sciences (DEEPS) at Brown University (2016-2020), where she was also a NSF Graduate Research Fellow.
+Her research interests include study of Arctic environmental changes using satellite remote sensing and field work.
+At Brown, Dr. Cooley conducted fieldwork in Greenland, Canada and Alaska and used CubeSat remote sensing to study Arctic-Boreal surface water dynamics, MODIS and in-situ observations to study shorefast sea ice, and ICESat-2 to quantify global reservoir fluctuations.
+She was an education and research ambassador for Planet Labs and developed new methods for hydrologic remote sensing using high resolution CubeSat imagery.
+Prior to Brown, Dr. Cooley received her BS in Geophysics from the University of North Carolina as a Morehead-Cain Scholar and an MPhil in Polar Studies from the Scott Polar Research Institute at the University of Cambridge as a Gates Cambridge Scholar.
+She is now Assistant Professor of Geography at the University of Oregon.

 Northern Change Research Laboratory